GISE - Courses

 Cross-cultural communication skills: Students need to understand how different cultures communicate so that effective working relationships can be established and how negotiation may be properly approached.

 International knowledge: Students need to understand the effect that globalization is having on an enterprise with respect to organizational structure, international partners, virtual employees, outsourced projects, management skills, etc.

 Schedule: A two-day project initiation session, followed by Thursday evening sessions for project review and technical advising.
-Final project presentations will be on Thursday, May 29, 2014.
+Final project presentations will be on the second Thursday in June, 2017.